elixir-lang/elixir-lang.github.com/getting-started/debugging.markdown

 ## Debugger

-For those who enjoy breakpoints but are rather interested on a visual debugger, Erlang/OTP ships with a graphical debugger conveniently named `:debugger`.
+For those who enjoy breakpoints but are rather interested in a visual debugger, Erlang/OTP ships with a graphical debugger conveniently named `:debugger`.
 Let's define a module:

 ```elixir
 defmodule Example do